 I didn’t really tell anyone that I was having a home birth.
-The reason is because there’s so much stigma, confusion and conflicting opinions about home birth.
+The reason is that there’s so much stigma, confusion, and conflicting opinions about home birth.
 It’s kind of a controversial, fringe choice.
 I really want to keep my mind in a positive place, so I’m not sharing this with anyone who isn’t 100% supportive of home birth.
-For any birth, you want to protect your mind from scary stories or negative judgements.
+For any birth, you want to protect your mind from scary stories or negative judgments.
 I think this is doubly important when you’re having a natural birth or home birth because you need that really protected mental energy to see your decision through.

 - Create a great team

 I don’t know much about unassisted birth, but my good friend Andrea Olsen of Go Diaper Free is an amazing resource for unassisted births.
 That wasn’t something I was interested in because I had a bit of traumatic history in my fourth birth, and I was worried about that recurring.
 I decided that I definitely wanted a team for medical backup – midwives and potentially a doula as well.
-So I interviewed doulas and midwives and it was an intuitive, emotional process to find the right click.
+So I interviewed doulas and midwives and it was an intuitive, emotional process to find the right-click.
 It’s kind of like dating because you need to feel a high level of trust with the team.
-It’s taken me to my fifth baby to give myself permission to invest the time, money and energy into finding a team that I feel great about.
+It’s taken me to my fifth baby to give myself permission to invest the time, money, and energy into finding a team that I feel great about.
 Do your research and go the extra mile to find someone you feel great with, especially if you’re trying to create a safe atmosphere at home.